Simon Belmont: Conception and design

 During development, Simon was originally named Peter Dante (a reference to Peter Cushing and Joe Dante), a vampire killer who was a grandson of Christopher Dante (a reference to Christopher Lee).
-Simon's being armed with a whip was because Akamatsu liked the mechanics of a weapon able to repel enemies, and also because Akamatsu was a fan of Raiders of the Lost Ark.
+Simon being armed with a whip was because Akamatsu liked the mechanics of a weapon able to repel enemies, and also because he was a fan of Raiders of the Lost Ark.
 His character design on the packaging was directly drawn from a Frank Frazetta painting, The Norseman.

 Simon was redesigned for the video games Castlevania Chronicles by Ayami Kojima and Castlevania Judgment by Takeshi Obata, artist of the manga Death Note.
 Series director Koji Igarashi emphasized that these designs were different from what he envisioned, Simon in particular, but commented that this was how Obata envisioned them.
 He added that while the design felt radically different, so did Kojima's.
 Simon's design by Obata was criticized, which was perceived as too derivative of Obata's work on Death Note.

 He was originally planned to be the lead character in the reboot, Castlevania: Lords of Shadow, before development changed the story to be about Gabriel Belmont.